russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 A warm bath lasting 20-30 minutes is an excellent way to relieve stress and improve sleep quality.
 Before bed, the body naturally cools down to prepare for rest.
 Soaking in warm water temporarily raises your body temperature, and as you step out and cool down, it enhances this natural cooling process.
 This signals your body that it's time to wind down.
 Try taking a warm bath 1-2 hours before bedtime for the best results.

-4. Optimize the sleep environment
+4. Improve your sleep environment

 Your sleeping area should be comfortable if you want to sleep soundly and healthily.
 Make sure your bedroom is a little cool.
 When it's 30 minutes before bed, open a window or use air conditioning to lower the temperature.
 You can also turn on an air purifier with aromatherapy to enhance the atmosphere.